dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-7 Virtual memory.md

 ## Virtual Memory {#sec:VirtMem}

-Virtual memory is the mechanism to share the physical memory attached to a CPU with all the processes executing on the CPU.
+Virtual memory is the mechanism to share the physical memory attached to a CPU with all the processes executing on it.
 Virtual memory provides a protection mechanism that prevents access to the memory allocated to a given process from other processes.
 Virtual memory also provides relocation, which is the ability to load a program anywhere in physical memory without changing the addresses in the program.

 In a CPU that supports virtual memory, programs use virtual addresses for their accesses.
 But while user code operates on virtual addresses, retrieving data from memory requires physical addresses.
 Also, to effectively manage the scarce physical memory, it is divided into *pages*.
 Thus, applications operate on a set of pages that an operating system has provided.